stridecolossus/JOVE/docs/blog/part-4-models/depth-buffer.md

 A new `ModelDemo` project is started based on the previous rotating cube demo, minus the rotation animation.

-Next the previous VBO configuration is replaced with a new class that loads the buffered model:
+The previous VBO configuration is replaced with a new class that loads the persisted model:

 ```java
 @Configuration